 The goal of Section 4 is to state and prove Theorem 1.4.
-We begin by recalling the definition of Wach modules and some of its properties from [Abh23b] and in Subsection 1.4 we describe the q-connection on a Wach module and its scalar extensions originating from the natural action of $\Gamma_R$ .
-Then, in Subsection 4.2, we carry out the first step of the proof of Theorem 1.4, i.e. the descent for the action of $\Gamma'R$ , and in Subsection 4.3 we show the second and third steps, i.e. the descent for the action of $\Gamma'R$ , $\rightarrow \Gamma_0 \rtimes \Gamma{\text{tor}}$ .
-Note that the Subsection 4.3 is divided into two parts: the first part deals with the case $p \ge 3$ where we also prove Theorem 1.5, and the second part deals with p = 2which requires completely different arguments.
+We begin by recalling the definition of Wach modules and some of its properties from [Abh23b] and in Subsection 1.4 we describe the q-connection on a Wach module and its scalar extensions originating from the natural action of Γ_R .
+Then, in Subsection 4.2, we carry out the first part of the proof of Theorem 1.4, i.e. descent for the action of Γ_R' , and in Subsection 4.2 we show the descent for the action of $\Gamma_F \xrightarrow{\sim} \Gamma_0 \times \Gamma{\text{tor}}$.
+Note that the Subsection 4.2 is divided into two parts: the first part deals with the case $p \geq 3$ where we also prove Theorem 1.5, and the second part deals with p = 2 which requires completely different arguments.
 Finally, in Subsection 4.4 we put everything together to prove Theorem 1.4.

 In Section 5, we state and prove Theorem 1.1.
-We begin by describing the functor $ev{A_R}^{\mathbb{A}}$ and then in Subsection 5.1 we describe the relation between analytic/completed prismatic F-crystals and modules with stratification, as well as, prove Proposition 1.2.
-Subsection 5.2 is dedicated to the construction of stratification on Wach modules using the action of $\Gamma_R$ via the "3-step" argument.
+We begin by describing the functor $\operatorname{ev}{A_R}^{\triangle}$ and then in Subsection 5.1 we describe the relation between analytic/completed prismatic F-crystals and modules with stratification, as well as, prove Proposition 1.2.
+Subsection 5.2 is dedicated to the construction of stratification on Wach modules using the action of Γ_R via the "3-step" argument.
 This completes the proof of Theorem 1.1.

 In Appendix A.1, we recall some standard definitions that have been used throughout in the text.
-Then in Appendix A.2 we describe the structure of modules admitting a continuous action of $\mathbb{Z}p^{\times}$ by recalling some standard constructions of Iwasawa [Iwa59].
-Appendix B has been adapted from some notes of Tsuji and in that section we study the structure of certain $\delta$ -rings and their reduction modulo $\mu$ , which is a crucial input for determining the structure of $A_R(1)/p_1(\mu)$ is Subsection 3.3.
+Then in Appendix A.2 we describe the structure of modules admitting a continuous action of \mathbb{Z}p^{\times} by recalling some standard constructions of Iwasawa [Iwa59].
+Appendix B has been adapted from some notes of Tsuji and in that section we study the structure of certain δ -rings and their reduction modulo μ , which is a crucial input for determining the structure of $A_R(1)/p_1(\mu)$ is Subsection 3.3.

 Acknowledgements.
-I would like to sincerely thank Takeshi Tsuji for various discussions and for generously sharing his ideas during the course of this project and some of his computations which have been included in Appendix B. I would also like to thank Michel Gros for some helpful remarks.
+I would like to thank Takeshi Tsuji for various discussions and for generously sharing his ideas during the course of this project.
+I would also like to thank him for sharing some of his computations which have been included in Appendix B. I would also like to thank Michel Gros for helpful remarks.
 This research was supported by JSPS KAKENHI Grant numbers 22F22711 and 22KF0094.